Beyond Interpretability: When, Why, and How Sparse Autoencoders Enable Label-Free Visual Steering: Sensitivity in Retrieval-Augmented Generation (RAG)

+The parameter $\alpha \in [0,1]$ controls the trade-off between using the original query and the retrieved set.
 We sweep over values of $\alpha$ and $k$ to assess their impact on zero-shot classification performance.
 Figure~\ref{fig:rag-hyper} shows results for CIFAR-100, and Tiny-ImageNet.

-\paragraph{Findings.} CIFAR-100 and Tiny-ImageNet display a similar trend: larger $\alpha$ (i.e., more reliance on the query) typically degrades performance.
+CIFAR-100 and Tiny-ImageNet display a similar trend: larger $\alpha$ (i.e., more reliance on the query) typically degrades performance.
 On Tiny-ImageNet, setting $\alpha=0$, completely ignoring the input query and relying purely on retrieved features, yields the best result.
-This suggests that the retrieval set carries strong distributional signal in cluttered datasets.
 Across all datasets, large $k$ eventually hurts performance, confirming that RAG benefits from focused rather than broad context.
 The trade-off parameter $\alpha$ and the retrieval depth $k$ play dataset-dependent roles in RAG-enhanced pipelines.
-For fine-grained domains, fewer, high-confidence neighbors and a low $\alpha$ work best; for noisy domains, more reliance on the retrieval pool is beneficial.
+For fine-grained domains, fewer, high-confidence neighbors and a low $\alpha$ might work best; for noisy domains, more reliance on the retrieval images might be more beneficial.